When's the right time to update your digital strategy?

 You can’t win without both offense & defense

-At the end of the day, if you have a large dynamic business, you are going to need to be playing offense and defense at the same time.
+For large dynamic businesses, it's best that you play offense and defense at the same time.
 Digital gives you the ability to quickly test, evaluate and decide where to focus your time and resources.
 The idea of “failing fast” has never been more important as customers’ expectations and behaviors change overnight in today’s digital-driven world.

 If you have been successful with a specific tactic or strategy, odds are your competitors are going to notice and start to copy or leap-frog you.
 If you continue to pursue the status quo, or make only small incremental changes, you can quickly be knocked back into defense mode and find yourself scrambling to get back in the game.